moiscye/asp-core-react/README.md

 4. 'npm run start'
 5. Create your DB with the Script attached.
 6. Change the connection string wherever relevant to match your connection
-6. now run project from visual studio enjoy!!
+7. now run project from visual studio enjoy!!

+You can Check the final example https://nuevoservicio.azurewebsites.net/